Travel blogs by Travellerspoint

 Moma and the girls have cooked chicken and duck (spicy) with Thai salad and sauce, punch and fruit for 75 - 100 people.
 The Great Danes put on a talented cabaret with mouth organ, mini ukulele, six green bottles and much help from enthusiastic audience.
 Beautifully costumed, but inaccurate and lengthy (yawn) Thai classical dancing follows.
 The Great Danes finish their act bare bummed, it reads “Happy Xmas 19 84” from cheek to cheek.

 The local dogs are friendly and healthy if a little mad.
 At midnight fireworks let off on the beach, everyone is so stoned, they all wow-ed and ooh-ed with rapturous enthusiasm.
-One dog became quite fascinated by whirling ones and snaps at them, chasing them down the beach until they are dead.
-One stoned The Orchestra
+One dog became quite fascinated by the whirling ones and snaps at them, chasing them down the beach until they are dead.

 celebrated with coconuts and Mekong whiskey